 National Suicide Memorial Day for Health and Care Workers

-On 17th September Doctors in Distress along with NHS Practitioner Health held the UK’s first memorial day to remember all healthcare workers who have taken their lives.
-Find out more here.
+On 17th September 2025 Doctors in Distress along with NHS Practitioner Health will be holding the National Suicide Memorial Day for Health and Care Workers to remember all healthcare workers who have taken their lives.
+Find out more about last year’s event here.

 As Featured in…